|Associate Professor in Political Theory in the School of Government and International Affairs||SE101, Southend House||+44 (0) 191 33 47182|

 |Centre Director in the Centre for the History of Political Thought|

 Maria Dimova-Cookson completed her DPhil in Politics on the political philosophy of the British idealists at the University of York.
 She has previously studied philosophy as an undergraduate at Sofia University and MA in political philosophy at the University of York.
-Her academic appointments have been at UCL, as a British Academy Postdoctoral Fellow, UEA, as a visiting fellow and University of Sheffield as a lecturer in political theory.
+Her academic appointments have been at UCL, as a British Academy Postdoctoral Fellow and University of Sheffield as a lecturer in political theory.
 Since 2005 she has worked at SGIA, Durham University.

 - •The concept of liberty; the positive/negative freedom distinction; contemporary theories of liberty